 I've started ordering Chile Rellenos whenever we go out for Mexican food.
 I love to try different variations of this classic Mexican dish and indulge in the fried peppers with cheese.
 Since this dish is my new favorite, I've made a few versions of my own at home including my Baked Chile Rellenos and my Chile Relleno Enchiladas.

-What are Chile Rellenos?
+What Are Chile Rellenos?

 Chile Rellenos translates to “stuffed peppers” in Spanish and originated in the city of Puebla, Mexico.
 Traditionally, they are roasted peppers stuffed with cheese and/or meat, dipped in an egg batter, and fried.
-They are usually served with red or green salsa or sauce.
-Traditional Chile Rellenos are REALLY delicious, but they also pack a lot of calories, especially the fried version.

-Ingredients Needed to Make this Roasted Poblano Appetizer
+Key Ingredients Needed to Make This Recipe

 How to Make the Salsa

-This salsa is fast and easy to put together.
-It's heated on the stove so that all of the flavors have a chance to combine and it can go into the oven warm.
 First, add all of the salsa ingredients to a food processor or blender and pulse until combined.
-As I mentioned, I like to leave my salsa a little chunky, but you can process to your desired consistency.
-Once blended, pour the salsa into a saucepan over medium heat and allow it to warm up.
-There is no need to boil it, just stir occasionally as you are preparing the rest of the dish.
+As I mentioned, I like to leave my salsa a little chunky, but you can process it to your desired consistency.

 How to Roast Poblano Peppers in the Oven

 Place the poblano peppers on a baking sheet lined with foil.
 Put the baking sheet on the highest rack in the oven and broil on high for 15 minutes, flipping every 5 minutes.
 Once roasted, remove the peppers from the oven and place them in a sealed plastic bag for 10 minutes to steam.
-After 10 minutes, remove the peppers from the plastic bag.
-Peel off as much charred skin as you can.
-Remove the seeds and top stem.

 - Poblano peppers aren't always spicy, so if you want to add some more heat to this dish, add some fresh jalapenos or serrano peppers to the salsa.